matthew20103/n8n-nodes-prismaairs/README.md

 ### n8n Cloud

 This is a verified community node.
-Search for `Langfuse` to use this node in n8n Cloud.
+Search for `Prisma AIRS` to use this node in n8n Cloud.

 ## Operations

 ### Get Prompt

-This node can be used to get a prompt from [Langfuse Prompt Management](https://langfuse.com/docs/prompts).
+This node can be used call the Prisma AIRS API Intercept for protection on prompt injection, AI Agent attacks, database security attack, Data Loss Prevention, Malicious Code generation, Malicious URLs prevention, and more.
+See [Prisma AIRS API Intercept](https://pan.dev/airs/).

 Steps